For Immediate Release

 For babies whose condition prevents them from coming out of the incubator, modified kangaroo care is an option.
 Modified kangaroo care includes encircling and hand hugging by positioning the parent beside the incubator with the side down.

-“Every parent should have the opportunity to touch and hold their baby,” says new mom Danielle Kember who gave birth to daughter Emery Piper at 34 weeks.
-“I am so grateful that the staff and physicians here helped and encouraged me to have this special time with Emery.”
+“Every parent should have the opportunity to touch and hold their baby,” says Sanderson.
+“We are so grateful that the staff and physicians here helped and encouraged us to have this special time with Ben.”

 The recliners or ‘kangaroo chairs’ as they are referred to by staff and parents, used in the NICU at LHSC’s Children’s Hospital were donated by Children’s Health Foundation and its donors.